charlesclz03/flowforge/DOCS/setup/AUTH_SETUP_COMPLETE.md

 1. Click the **"Sign in with Google"** button
 2. Choose your Google account
-3. Grant permissions to FlowForge
+3. Grant permissions to Freestyla
 4. You'll be redirected back to the app

 ### Step 3: Verify Success